 5.The juvenile is defending himself or herself with a handgun against an intruder (self-defense).

 At this point, you may be wondering what is considered a handgun.
 According to C.R.S 18-12-101, the definition of a handgun is:

 “A pistol, revolver, or other firearm of any description, loaded or unloaded, from which any shot, bullet, or other missile can be discharged, the length of the barrel of which, not including any revolving, detachable, or magazine breech, does not exceed twelve inches.”

 Charged with Juvenile Possession of a Handgun?
 Contact an Experienced Criminal Lawyer in Denver

 Possession of a handgun by a juvenile is a “status” offense, meaning that it is only charged against minors.
 This means that it would not be considered a crime if committed by an adult over eighteen years of age.
-A juvenile’s future can be tainted by a Possession of a Handgun by a Juvenile charge in El Paso County.
+A juvenile's future can be tainted by a Possession of a Handgun by a Juvenile charge in El Paso County.
 This is why it is important that you are paired with the best criminal defense attorneys in Denver.
-The lawyers at the O’Malley Law Office have practiced in many counties across Colorado for over 25 years, and are ready to defend you in your case.
+The lawyers at O'Malley and Sawyer have practiced in many counties across Colorado for over 25 years, and are ready to defend you in your case.

 Colorado Possession of Handguns by Juveniles – Prohibited – Exceptions – Penalty: C.R.S.
 18-12-108.5

 “ (1) (a) Except as provided in this section, it is unlawful for any person who has not attained the age of eighteen years knowingly to have any handgun in such person's possession.